avbarbour/avbarbour/README.md

 - 👋 Hi, I’m @avbarbour
 - 👀 I’m interested in enhancing my skills as a software developer and data scientist.
 - 🌱 I’m currently learning JavaScript.
+R, and Python.
 - 💞️ I’m looking to collaborate on relevant business intelligence, data analyst, data science projects.
 - 📫 How to reach me ... here on GitHub, or email me.